dziubantaras/Api_practice/README.md

 Api_practice
 ============

-This is test repository created from Postman.
+This is testing repository created from Postman.
 In this repository placed 3 Postman collections.
 Detailed descriptions with a list of CRUD operations you can see below.

 Practice_2023_https---reqres.in-.postman_collection
 ---------------------------------------------------

-In this collections placed commononly-used API calls to a free REST API 'https://reqres.in/' with a basik assertions and variables.
+In this collections placed commonnly-used API calls to a free REST API 'https://reqres.in/' with a basik assertions and variables.

 * POST Register User